1. What is Document Delivery?

 Anyone affiliated with UVM or the University of Vermont Medical Center can use Document Delivery.
 Others can contact us for specifics.

 Requests may be made by filling out the online form

 , phoning (802) 656-4381 or sending a fax to (802) 656-0762.

 5. How much does Document Delivery cost?

-Document Delivery is free to UVM health, biomedical and medical students and FAHC Residents and Fellows for articles requested from our print and electronic collection.
+Document Delivery is free to UVM health, biomedical, and medical students, and to University of Vermont Medical Center Residents and Fellows for articles requested from our print and electronic collection.

-Document Delivery charges $5.00 per article requested from our print and electronic collection to UVM faculty, staff and FAHC employees.
+Document Delivery charges $5.00 per article requested from our print and electronic collection to UVM faculty and staff, and to University of Vermont Medical Center employees.
 This fee is waived for 5 requests per month.
 For requests of more than 5 articles per month, Dana will charge for ALL articles requested in that month.

 6. How long does Document Delivery take?